BrionLogan/aws-ec2-windows-lab/README.md

   - Kept the default **8 GB gp3 EBS root volume**.
     *Reasoning:* 8 GB is enough for the operating system and basic testing while keeping storage costs minimal.
 - **Key Pair:**
-  - Generated and downloaded a `.pem` key to decrypt the Windows Administrator password.
+  - Generated and downloaded a `.pem` key during instance creation.
-    *Reasoning:* Secure, key-based authentication is required to connect and prevents password guessing attacks.
+    *Reasoning:* This private key is required to decrypt the Windows Administrator password before first connection.

 ---